DoritArviv/Employee-System/README.md

-# MyEmployee
+# Employee-System

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+This project is built with angular9, NodeJS and MongoDB

 ## Development server